-First let's address the question, what is gated content?
-Gated content typically refers to articles or sources that you need a login to access whether that is because you pay for a subscription, are a member, etc.
+First off, let's address the question, what is gated content?
+Gated content typically refers to articles and or sources that require a login to access.
+Reasons for this could be you pay for a subscription, are a member, etc.

-Another example is an association or organization that produces a publication(s) for their members and requires your member log in to view.
+Another example is an association or organization that produces a publication(s) for their members and requires your member login to view it.

 Should you use "gated" content?

-For articles coming for membership based publications, this may be more personal to your audience.
+For articles coming from membership-based publications, this may be more personal to your audience.
 If you are publishing a newsletter that is related to a particular organization and your subscribers are all members then you shouldn't run into any issues.
 If you are publishing to a wider array of subscribers then you may not want to include sources that require membership log in.